Leynse/SFINCS/docs/input.rst

 ----------------------

 SFINCS uses a masker file to distinguish boundary (value=2)/active (value=1)/non-active (value=0) points within the supplied grid.
-The file is normally make with the OET script 'sfincs_make_mask.m', where by default a value of -2 m to MSL is used to distguish the cells.
+The file can be made with the OET script 'sfincs_make_mask.m', whereby default a value of -2 m to MSL is used to distinguish the cells.

 %%%%%